Sign up for our next LinkedIn Live to discover how to shift your focus from a compliance-first to a learner-first approach!

 Repetition increases retention

 Repeated learning is the most effective way of increasing your chances of remembering something.
-If you re-do the piece of learning within 24 hours of first completing it, it’s claimed that this is ideal for holding onto information.
+The claim is that re-doing the piece of learning within 24 hours of first completing it is the ideal way to hold onto information.

 If that learning resource is an hour-long course, what are the chances of someone having the time to (or even wanting to) refresh your memory?